Olav Boenders, CEO of Wagagai on:

 Wagagai is one of the local companies in Uganda that strives to implement the so-called ‘living wage’.
 What is ‘living wage’ exactly and how will it make a difference in your industry and in Uganda?

-Wagagai in Uganda aims to pay their staff a living wageImplementing a living wage to all of our staff has been one of my dreams for many years.
-650.000 Ugandan Shillings (€175) per month represents a living wage in Uganda and we want all our workers to receive this as a minimum.
+Implementing a living wage to all of our staff has been one of my dreams for many years.
+650.000 Ugandan Shillings (∼ €175) per month represents a living wage in Uganda and we want all our workers to receive this as a minimum.
 This implies we need to double the current salaries and that is not something that can be done just like that.
 It is something we can only reach in close conjunction with other farms.
 That is why, together with our partner Selecta One, we set up the Cents Project to improve employee wages.
 We both refrain from adding the certification and marketing costs of Fairtrade poinsettias to the sales price.
 Instead, the additional income goes directly towards wage increases.
 This is how we managed to generate €75.000 in 2021.
 It was directly paid out to our workers and meant that some 1.400 workers received one extra month worth of salary.

 Although we wish to pay all of our workers a living wage, we did celebrate this achievement.
 Paying all of our staff members a living wage would actually mean we would pay them more than, for example, a police officer.
 We want to do this anyway, because we want to lead by example and make big steps towards actively re-distributing wealth around the world.